taylorswift22/xtay/README.md

 # xtay

-**I strongly discourage using this kicad repository as a basis for your own capacitive PCB project.
+**I strongly discourage using this repository as a basis for your own capacitive PCB project.
 I make zero claims about the quality of the routing.**

 This PCB allows you to modify your Model F XT or Bigfoot to have this layout: